Noleli/trop-analysis/treeviz/bugs.md

 - replace jq with http://zeptojs.com/ for speed? (test it, anyway)
 - can't get psukim for sof pasuk (and maybe others) for shmot 20 x center tooltip over bar and increase left margin
+- search from beginning of pasuk: what should happen if you've clicked a node whose ancestry doesn't exist in the other state?

 - what's going on at merkha-tipkha-merkha-tipkha? (gone sometimes…)
 - what's going on in telishaketana-tipkha?